joy-2019331037/FootWORLD/README.md

-# weBuy
+# E commerce shop
-A e-commerce website built with MERN stack
+An e-commerce website where products are sold and then payment are made accordingly using a bank account